 The subcontractor is a business or someone who performs work for another firm as part of a bigger project.
 The subcontractors perform the activities which the contractor is unable to complete but is still responsible for within a company’s contract.

 The subcontractors are not really a part of the firm; you do not even monitor or control them, give them directions about how to do their tasks, or have line management duties on them.
-These types of contractors can be hired as fixed-term contracts, task–based contracts with no defined end date, or lengthy projects.
+These contractors can be hired as fixed-term contracts, task-based contracts with no defined end date, or lengthy projects.

 10. Domestic Subcontractor